Compact moduli of K3 surfaces: -families

-\item[(M2)] It flops a double curve $D_{ij}$ which is exceptional on both components on which it lies.
-The effect on $X_0$ is to contract $D_{ij}$ on both components $V_i$, $V_j$ and make corner blow-ups on the two other components $V_\ell$, $V_r$ which $E$ intersects.
-It can only occur in Type III. \end{enumerate}
+\item[(M2)] flops a double curve $D_{ij}$ which is exceptional on both components on which it lies.
+The effect on $X_0$ is to contract $D_{ij}$ on both $V_i$, $V_j$ and to make corner blow-ups on the two remaining components $V_\ell$, $V_r$ which $E$ intersects. \end{enumerate}

-\begin{notation} In the book \cite{friedman1983the-birational-geometry}, M0, M1, M2 modifications are called Type 0, 1, 2 modifications, but we find this to be too confusing given the already existing usage of the word ``Type."
-Though as noted, the terminologies are somewhat consistent with which Types of Kulikov model each modification can occur on. \end{notation}
+\begin{notation} In the book \cite{friedman1983the-birational-geometry}, M0, M1, M2 modifications are called Type 0, 1, 2 modifications, but we find this to conflict with the already existing usage of the word ``Type." \end{notation}